englishword/IPSM-approach/README.md

-# document
+# Read Me

-How to use this brilliant method "音形意统一记忆法"（in Chinese） to study English?
+How to use this brilliant method **Lingose Notation** (音形意统一记忆法 in Chinese） to study English?

 This is the best method for a second language learner to study English words, no kidding.
+It will help you children master English easily.

-First, you can read this [first lesson](https://github.com/englishword/document/blob/master/first_lesson.md)
+First, you can read this [first lesson](https://github.com/englishword/document/blob/master/first_lesson.md).

 If you get it, you can read this [30 essay.md](https://github.com/englishword/document/blob/master/30_essay.md)